MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

     - **Set-UserPhoto**

     Use the _UseCustomRouting_ switch experimentally and [report any issues](#report-bugs-and-issues-for-the-exo-v2-module) that you encounter.

+> [!NOTE]
+> Security & Compliance PowerShell in version 2.0.6 does not include cmdlets that are backed by the REST API. **All** cmdlets in Security & Compliance PowerShell rely on the remote PowerShell session, so PowerShell on your client computer requires [Basic authentication in WinRM](#prerequisites-for-the-exo-v2-module) to successfully use the **Connect-IPPSSession** cmdlet.

 ## Install and maintain the EXO V2 module